 My County Collection

-As of July 2025, I have been to at least 68.5%, or 2,153 out of 3,143, county equivalents in the United States.
-The map below shows where I've been in the continental U.S. Counties in red I visited for the first time in 2025.
-Older counties are grouped by decade; darker indicates a more recent decade.
+As of July 2026, I have been to at least 69.5%, or 2,184 out of 3,143, county equivalents in the United States.
+On the map below, counties that I visited for the first time in 2026 are in red.
+Older counties are grouped by decade; more recent decades are darker.
 I don't count anything prior to the 1980s.

-I have one county left to visit in Kansas and just three in Nebraska.
-Texas is the state where I've been to the greatest number of counties (204).
+I have just one county left in both Kansas and Nebraska.
+Texas is the state where I've been to the greatest number of counties (207).
 On the other hand, I have visited zero counties in Alaska, one in Hawaii, and two in Arizona.

 For more about county collecting, visit the Extra Miler Club.